Darin755/browser-linux/README.md

    - xtermjs [link](https://github.com/xtermjs/xterm.js)

 ## How to save

+ - it can take anywhere from 30-60 sec to boot depending on hardware

  - open the toolbox (the icon at the bottom) and press save now

 ## License